JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 local to an individual project or shared and selected by name.
 The exact set of packages and versions in an environment is captured in a _manifest file_ which can be checked into a project repository and tracked in version control, significantly improving reproducibility of projects.
-If you've ever tried to run code you haven't used in a while only to find that you can’t get anything to work because you’ve updated or uninstalled some of the packages your project was using, you'll understand the motivation for this approach.
-In Pkg3, since each project maintains its own independent set of package versions, you'll never have this problem again.
+If you’ve ever tried to run code you haven’t used in a while only to find that you can’t get anything to work because you’ve updated or uninstalled some of the packages your project was using, you’ll understand the motivation for this approach.
+In Pkg3, since each project maintains its own independent set of package versions, you’ll never have this problem again.
 Moreover, if you check out a project on a new system, you can simply materialize the environment described by its manifest file and immediately be up and running with a known-good set of dependencies.